Software.com

 Context

 By 2023, most engineering organizations had deployed at least one AI coding tool.
-GitHub Copilot, Claude Code, Cursor, Tabnine — the options multiplied fast, and the pressure to adopt them multiplied faster.
-Boards wanted to know if they were competitive.
-CTOs wanted to know if their teams were actually using the tools.
-CFOs wanted to know if they were worth the spend.
-Software.com was already the platform engineering leaders used to measure developer productivity, so adding AI adoption and impact to that picture was a natural extension — though the problem turned out to be harder than it looked.
+GitHub Copilot, Claude Code, Cursor, Tabnine: the options kept arriving, and so did the organizational pressure to adopt something.
+Boards were asking whether the company was keeping up.
+CTOs wanted to know if their teams were genuinely using the tools they'd paid for.
+CFOs wanted to understand what the spend was actually buying.
+Software.com was already the platform engineering leaders relied on to measure developer productivity, and adding AI adoption to that picture was a natural extension of what we were already building, though it turned out to be harder than we expected.

 The Problem

-Buying an AI tool is straightforward.
-Knowing whether it's working is considerably harder.
-The challenge wasn't just tracking usage — most tools exposed that through APIs.
+Tracking usage wasn't the hard part; most tools exposed that through APIs.
 The harder problem was connecting usage to outcomes in a way that was honest, defensible, and actionable.
-Sixty percent of your developers might have used Copilot this month, but did it make them faster?
+Say sixty percent of your developers used Copilot this month.
+Did it make them faster?
 Did it introduce more bugs?
-Which teams were getting real value and which weren't?
-And what does $4,000/month in Copilot seats actually buy you compared to last quarter?
+Which teams were getting real value, and which weren't?
+What does $4,000 a month in Copilot seats actually buy you compared to last quarter?

 Without answers to those questions, AI tool investment was essentially a faith-based exercise.
-Engineering leaders were making multi-million dollar decisions — renewing contracts, expanding seat counts, choosing between competing tools — with no data to stand on.
-There was also a secondary problem that came up consistently in customer conversations: uneven adoption.
-In almost every organization we talked to, a small group of developers had become dramatically more productive using AI tools, while a larger group had barely touched them.
-The high performers weren't being identified or learned from, and the low adopters weren't getting support.
+Engineering leaders were renewing contracts, expanding seat counts, and choosing between competing tools with no real data to stand on.
+There was also a secondary problem that kept coming up in customer conversations: uneven adoption.
+In almost every organization we talked to, a small group of developers had become dramatically more productive with AI tools while a much larger group had barely touched them.
+The high performers weren't being identified or learned from, and the low adopters weren't getting any support.

 The Approach